Montenegro votes in presidential polls after months of deadlock

 Montenegro's president has a largely ceremonial role, with most political power resting with the prime minister.

-Nonetheless, Djukanovic remains one of the most instrumental figures in the country, famed for wielding power and influence across Montenegro for years, since he broke with Serbia and helped oversee its independence in 2006.
+Nonetheless, Djukanovic remains one of the country's most instrumental figures, famed for wielding power and influence since he broke with Serbia and helped oversee Montenegro's independence in 2006.

-A loss at the polls for Djukanovic and his DPS party would signal the beginning of a new political era for the country as it pursues European Union membership -- a long-sought goal that has been held up by lagging reforms and endemic corruption.
+A loss at the polls for Djukanovic and his DPS party would signal the beginning of a new political era as the country pursues European Union membership -- a long-sought goal that has been held up by lagging reforms and endemic corruption.

-If none of the seven candidates in the race secures more than 50 percent of the vote -- a likely outcome -- a run-off will be held on April 2.
+If none of the seven candidates secures more than 50 percent of the vote -- a likely outcome -- a run-off will be held on April 2.

+After he voted in the capital Podgorica, 61-year-old Djukanovic told reporters he was confident of winning.

+He said the elections were an "opportunity for Montenegro to confirm its capability of living in political and social stability ... and reaching its goal of becoming part of the family of European states and people".

-Djukanovic remains the heavy favourite heading into the contest but will likely face stiff competition from the pro-Russian Democratic Front's Andrija Mandic, Jakov Milatovic -- a young economist from the increasingly popular Europe Now Movement -- and the leader of the centre-right Democrats Aleksa Becic.
+Djukanovic remains the heavy favourite but will likely face stiff competition from the pro-Russian Democratic Front's Andrija Mandic, Jakov Milatovic -- a young economist from the increasingly popular Europe Now Movement -- and the leader of the centre-right Democrats Aleksa Becic.

 "These elections will also determine whether Montenegro remains within the framework of foreign policy priorities established so far or whether they change under Russian-Serbian influence," political analyst Daliborka Uljarevic told AFP.